Qualcomm’s Dean Brenner explains 5G spectrum and the ‘game changer’ DSS

 The second thing is, we’re Qualcomm, and we want everyone around the world to have 5G as quickly as possible.
 The reason I push back on [the race metaphor] is it implies an ordering that if you’re not first, you’re out of luck, you’re somehow inferior, you’ve done something wrong.
 We’re not trying to have just one winner around the world; we want everyone to sail through the tape as a winner.

 So my problem with the race analogy is that I worry about the concept of branding countries or regions as, you know, second, third, fourth, fifth place.
 That’s my main problem with it.
 Having said that, we are very happy about how quickly 5G is launching all over the world.
 And in fact, it is a race.
-We have countries on four continents who have already crossed through the tape.
+We have countries on four continents that have already crossed through the tape.

 But it isn’t just a one-time race, like a 100-yard dash.
 The deployment of new wireless technology is an ongoing process, and at Qualcomm, the first-generation phones are being launched, we’re already in production with chips for the second generation, and we’re deep into the planning for the third generation.
 So it isn’t a static one-time event.
 If it’s a race, it’s more of a perpetual race.
 It doesn’t have a starting point and an end date.